AbigailWee/nz-fertility-tsf/README.md

 The three forecasting methods chosen are Simple Exponential Smoothing (SES), Holt’s Linear Trend model, and the Cubic Trend model.

-👉 SES smooths the data and is best for series without significant trends or seasonality.
+1. SES smooths the data and is best for series without significant trends or seasonality.
 Although the data has a trend, SES was chosen for its simplicity as a baseline to compare against more complex models.

-👉 Holt’s Linear Trend model builds on SES by incorporating both level and trend components, making it suitable for data with trends.
+2. Holt’s Linear Trend model builds on SES by incorporating both level and trend components, making it suitable for data with trends.
 Given the trend in the fertility data, Holt’s model was chosen to handle both level and trend adjustments in the forecast.

-👉 A polynomial regression model, the Cubic Trend model captures non-linear trends using quadratic and cubic terms.
+3. A polynomial regression model, the Cubic Trend model captures non-linear trends using quadratic and cubic terms.
 Its ability to handle complex patterns makes it ideal for forecasting New Zealand’s fertility rates, which follow a cubic trajectory.

 #### 🔶 Split the data into training (70%) and testing (30%) sets, calculate forecasts using the selected methods, and optimize parameters if necessary.
 Compare observed and forecast values.

-**Simple Exponential Smoothing Model**
+**1. Simple Exponential Smoothing Model**
 ![Screenshot 2024-10-22 001904](https://github.com/user-attachments/assets/6a0d39d8-dce2-45ef-bdb3-6037d07924cb)

-**Holt's Linear Trend Model**
+**2. Holt's Linear Trend Model**
 ![Screenshot 2024-10-22 001916](https://github.com/user-attachments/assets/c092b5d7-93d1-4eb3-ba04-ae67034abc95)

-**Cubic Trend Model**
+**3. Cubic Trend Model**
 ![Screenshot 2024-10-22 001925](https://github.com/user-attachments/assets/443187c4-eb9f-4079-85bd-ed94a77ae80d)

 #### 🔶 Identify two measures of forecast errors, evaluate the statistics for each method, and justify the most appropriate forecasting method.

 The two prediction error measures used are Mean Absolute Error (MAE) and Root Mean Square Error (RMSE):

-👉 MAE averages absolute errors, making it easy for non-technical stakeholders to understand.
+1. MAE averages absolute errors, making it easy for non-technical stakeholders to understand.
 It treats all errors equally, which is important when every forecasting error could have a significant impact, ensuring no error is over- or under-emphasized.

-👉 RMSE is more sensitive to larger errors by squaring them, which is crucial when forecasting critical variables like fertility rates.
+2. RMSE is more sensitive to larger errors by squaring them, which is crucial when forecasting critical variables like fertility rates.
 It helps identify large mistakes that can lead to planning issues in sectors like healthcare and education.

-👉 Combining Both: MAE provides a straightforward view of overall model accuracy, while RMSE highlights large errors.
+3. Combining Both: MAE provides a straightforward view of overall model accuracy, while RMSE highlights large errors.
 Together, they offer a comprehensive picture of model performance, balancing average accuracy with the severity of outliers.

 ∴ The Cubic Trend model was found to be the most suitable, with the lowest RMSE (0.1767227) and MAE (0.1405531) values.